The Wall That Heals

 The Wall That Heals is coming to American Canyon from October 16-19, 2025 at Community Park II.
 This exhibit, hosted by the City of American Canyon, brings the official three-quarter scale replica of the Vietnam Veterans Memorial located in Washington, D.C. and mobile education center to Napa County for everyone in Northern California.

-The exhibit offers a somber and reflective environment and includes a mobile Education Center for visitors.
+The exhibit offers a somber and reflective environment and includes a Mobile Education Center for visitors.

 What is The Wall That Heals?